 (xvi) The Company is not required to be registered under Section 45-IA of the ReserveBank of India Act 1934.

-(Referred to in Clause (f) of Paragraph 2 of Report on Other Legal and RegulatoryRequirements of our report of even date to the members of Tamilnadu Petroproducts Limited on the Internal Financial Controlsover Financial Reporting for the year ended 31st March2020.)
+(Referred to in Clause (f) of Paragraph 2 of Report on Other Legal and RegulatoryRequirements of our report of even date to the members of the Company on the InternalFinancial Controls Over Financial Reporting for the year ended 31st March2020.)

 Management's Responsibility for Internal Financial Controls

-The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financialreporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India.
+The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financialreporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India.
 These responsibilities includethe design implementation and maintenance of adequate internal financial controls thatwere operating effectively for ensuring the orderly and efficient conduct of its businessincluding adherence to Company's policies the safeguarding of its assets the preventionand detection of frauds and errors the accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information as required underthe CompaniesAct 2013.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reportingand the Standards of Auditing to the extent applicable to an audit of internal financialcontrols both issued by the Institute of Chartered Accountants of India.
+We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingand the Standards of Auditing to the extent applicable to an audit of internal financialcontrols both issued by the Institute of Chartered Accountants of India.
 Those Standardsand Guidance Note require that we comply with ethical requirements and plan and performthe audit to obtain reasonable assurance about whether adequate internal financialcontrols over financial reporting was established and maintained and if such controlsoperated effectively in all material respects.

-Meaning of Internal Financial Controls over Financial Reporting
+Meaning of Internal Financial Controls Over Financial Reporting

 A Company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
 A Company's internal financial control over financialreporting includes those policies and procedures that

-Inherent Limitations of Internal Financial Controls over Financial Reporting
+Inherent Limitations of Internal Financial Controls Over Financial Reporting

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-According to the information and explanations given to us and based on our audit theCompany has in all material respects adequate internal financial control overfinancial reporting and such internal financial control over financial reporting wereoperating 2020 based on the internal control over effectively financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note of Internal Financial Controls over Financial Reporting issued by theInstitute of Chartered Accountants of India.
+According to the information and explanations given to us and based on our audit theCompany has in all material respects an adequate internal financial control overfinancial reporting and such internal financial control over financial reporting wereoperating 2020 based on the internal control over effectively financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note of Internal Financial Controls over Financial Reporting issued by theInstitute of Chartered Accountants of India.

 For R.G.N.
-Price & Co |
+Price & Co.